Worldsmythe/FoxTweaks/README.md

 - "Mine" -> "Yours"
 - ". you" -> ".
 You"
 - '". you" -> '".
 You"

+### Narrative Checklist

+Track story objectives and plot points with automatic AI-powered completion detection.
+Create a checklist of narrative goals, and the AI will periodically check if any items have been completed based on the story progression.
+The checklist is automatically injected into context to keep the AI focused on your story goals.

+Features:

+- Markdown checklist format (`- [ ]` unchecked, `- [x]` checked)
+- Configurable turn interval for AI completion checks
+- Automatic context injection (can be toggled)
+- Context size management (truncates Recent Story if needed)
+- Persistent tracking across story sessions

+### Markdown Headers

+Automatically converts plain text context headers into markdown format for better readability and organization.
+Uses stack-based bracket matching to properly handle Author's Note formatting.

+Examples:

+- `World Lore:` → `## World Lore`
+- `Story Summary:` → `## Story Summary`
+- `[Author's note: content here]` → `### Author's Note:\ncontent here`

 ### Unified configuration system